G-Armstrong/CSGO-Spatial-Analytics/README.md

 * Tallied if a player got a kill in a mid box (see sim.py for mid boxes locations)
 * Cleaned code in roles.py and sim.py.

+## 4/6/2021
+* Ran rough PCA and KMeans analysis in kmeans_final.py
+* SHOTGUN_kill, MACHINEGUN_kill  These two features will be removed since these weapons are unlikely to appear in a NORMAL buy round
+* Planned out coding of remaining features.
+Do trade-kill last since it is time dependent and annoying to code

 ## TODO
 * <s>Pre and Postplants Heatmaps where both sides are victims in engagements</s>